UK fund managers bruised by June turmoil

 Standard Life hiked its dividend 6.5 percent to 5.22 pence, while last week Jupiter Fund Management (JUP.L) lifted its dividend by 40 percent after profit rose by a quarter.

-Shares in Schroders fell 4.8 percent by 1:37 p.m., after investors focused on a bigger than expected drop in assets under management in the three months to end-June.
+Shares in Schroders fell 4.8 percent by 0837 ET, after investors focused on a bigger than expected drop in assets under management in the three months to end-June.
 Henderson fell 1 percent.

 Standard Life shares traded 1.9 percent lower, with analysts highlighting operating profits below consensus, hurt in part by higher debt repayment costs.